zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/intro/intro.md

 During the workshop, you use two Linux compute instances named `workshop-staged` and `workshop-installed`.
 Both compute instances have a noVNC desktop, which provides an easy-to-use interface.

 - The `workshop-staged` compute instance has the Oracle Database 19c installer files staged on it.
 Only the **Install Oracle Database 19c with Automatic Root Script Execution** lab uses this compute instance.
 The rest of the labs use the `workshop-installed` compute instance.
 - The `workshop-installed` compute instance has Oracle Database 19c already installed on it with two CDBs (CDB1 and CDB2).
 CDB1 has one pluggable database named PDB1 with sample data.
 CDB2 has no PDBs.

-For most of the steps in the labs, you enter a command in the Terminal window, which you can access on the desktop.
+CDB1, PDB1, and CDB2 are configured to use the default listener, which is called LISTENER.
+The listener and the database instances are configured to automatically start on boot.
+Lab files are stored in the `/home/oracle/labs/19cnf` directory.

  All of the labs are independent of each other, so you don't need to do them in any particular order.
 Each lab starts with instructions on how to set up your environment to run the lab, and each lab ends with instructions on how to restore your environment back to its original state.

-### Default Listener

-CDB1, PDB1, and CDB2 are configured to use the default listener, which is called LISTENER.
-The listener and the database instances are configured to automatically start on boot.
-Should you need to start the listener again, you can follow the instructions below.
+For most of the steps in the labs, you enter a command in the Terminal window, which you can access on the desktop.
+For database actions, you use SQL*Plus.

+## Troubleshooting the `workshop-staged` compute instance

+If you made an error while installing the database, you cannot easily undo the changes made to the compute instance.
+It is best to obtain a fresh `workshop-staged` compute instance and try the lab again.

+## Troubleshooting the `workshop-installed` compute instance

+This section contains troubleshooting information that may not be included in the lab instructions.

+### Start the default listener

+In the event that you are unable to connect to CDB1, PDB1, or CDB2 on your `workshop-installed` compute instance, you can do the following to check the status of the default listener and start it if needed:

 1. Use the Listener Control Utility to verify whether the default listener is started.
 Look for `status READY` for CDB1, PDB1, and CDB2 in the Service Summary.